Cuh4/LuaClasses/README.md

 The library can be found in `/src/class.lua`, and examples in `/examples`.

+## ❓ Why not use metatables?
+This library was mainly created for me to use when creating mods for a game that uses Lua for mods, but doesn't allow metatables.

+Normally, I would use metatables for OOP though.

 ## ❔ Intellisense
 **Intellisense is supported!** Check out the examples to see how to use intellisense with this library.